stclib/STC/docs/algorithm_api.md

 }
 ```
 Also sorting deq/queue (with ring buffer) is possible, and very fast.
 Note that `i_more`
-must be defined to extend the life of specified template parameters for use by quicksort:
+must be defined to retain the template parameters after #include deq.h for use by quicksort:
 ```c
 #define i_TYPE MyDeq,int
 #define i_more